Associate Director, Leadership Gifts, Annual Giving Dana-Farber Cancer Institute Brookline, MA Full-Time

 Utilize mail, phone, email, videoconferencing, or volunteers for cultivation and solicitation of prospects as appropriate.

-Keep current with and be able to convey information about campaign, strategic priorities, research and care initiatives and highlights at Dana-Farber.
+Keep current with and be able to convey information about campaigns, strategic priorities, research and care initiatives and highlights at Dana-Farber.

 Travel as appropriate to meet with donors and prospects.*